 Bank & Finance

-To serve the diverse needs of our financial services clients, our attorneys have skills and experience in regulatory and enforcement matters, M&A, finance, corporate and securities, governance, tax, estate planning, real estate, bankruptcy, employment law, compensation and benefits, and litigation.
+To serve the diverse needs of our financial services clients, our attorneys have skills and experience in regulatory and enforcement matters, mergers and acquisitions, finance, debt finance, corporate and securities, governance, tax, estate planning, real estate, bankruptcy, employment law, compensation and benefits, and litigation.

 Subscribe for Bank & Finance Updates

 Fredrikson & Byron’s Bank & Finance Group is well positioned to help our clients evaluate and respond to the challenges and opportunities facing banks and other financial services providers in the current environment.
 Our attorneys understand how to combine law and business for great solutions.

 The principal components of our Bank & Finance practice are: